jpsamaroo/Mux.jl/README.md

  ```

  Now, if you run the program and access `http://localhost:2333`, you'll see a `Hello World` message, if you access `ws://localhost:2333/ws_io` and send some text to it, the server will reply the same message to the client.

+## Using Mux in Production

+While Mux should be perfectly useable in a Production environment, it is not
+recommended to use the `Mux.defaults` stack for a Production application.
+The
+`basiccatch` middleware it includes will dump potentially sensitive stacktraces
+to the client on error, which is probably not what you want to be serving to
+your clients!
+An alternative `Mux.prod_defaults` stack is available for
+Production applications, which is just `Mux.defaults` with a `stderrcatch`
+middleware instead (which dumps errors to stderr).